-According to Daniel 2:1, this vision occurs “in the second year of the reign of Nebuchadnezzar” (BC 603).
+According to Daniel 2:1, this vision occurs “in the second year of the reign of Nebuchadnezzar” (603 BC).
 In this chapter, Daniel interprets a dream for King Nebuchadnezzar.
-It’s important to note that Daniel had apparently had the same dream or vision, because he first tells the king the contents of the dream.
+It’s important to note that Daniel had the same dream or vision, because he first tells the king the contents of the dream.

 31. Thou, O king, sawest, and behold a great image.
 This great image, whose brightness was excellent, stood before thee; and the form thereof was terrible.